lart-bangor/research-assistant/README.md

 #### 2.1 PyInstaller

 The app is built into a installable package using [PyInstaller](https://pyinstaller.org/).
 This will already have been installed if you followed the step with `pipenv install --dev` above.
-If you get an error saying PyInstaller couldn't be found, try re-running that command (remember to do this inside the directory which itself contains the `manage.py`, `Pipfile`, `lart_research_client`, etc.).
+If you get an error saying PyInstaller couldn't be found, try re-running that command (remember to do this inside the directory which itself contains the `manage.py`, `Pipfile`, `research_client`, etc.).

 #### 2.2 Inno Setup (Windows)